+where $p(i|j)$ is the probability of obtaining the outcome $i$ given that the qubit was in the state $\ket{j}$.
+(We note that an alternative definition of fidelity $F_m=1 - p(1|0) - p(0|1) = 2F-1$ is also often used~\cite{blais2020circuit}.)
 We emphasize that these results hold for the ideal, dispersive Hamiltonian~\cref{equation:dispersive-interaction}.
 In other words, the dispersive approximation is assumed to be valid.
-It should be noted, however, that this approximation will break down for large photon numbers~\cite{blais2020circuit}.
+This approximation will break down for large photon numbers~\cite{blais2020circuit}.

 From these expressions, we calculate the expected measurement infidelities $1-F$ for each qubit as a function of integration time $\tau$ at $\omega_q/2\pi = 1$ GHz in \cref{figure:readout-estimates}~(b).
 We have chosen the resonator drive strength $\epsilon$ such that $\bar n/n_\mathrm{crit} = 1/5$, where $\bar n=2(\epsilon/\kappa)^2$ is the resonator photon number and $n_\mathrm{crit}\equiv(\Delta/2g)^2$.
 The latter can be thought of as a rough measure of when the dispersive approximation is expected to break down~\cite{blais2020circuit}.